rashakil-ds/Roadmap-Docs/Data Scientist/README.md

 5. [`Deploy` ML models using Flask/FastAPI](https://www.youtube.com/playlist?list=PLKdU0fuY4OFdPhZ4k_hu7Rv3sjyi3IPtu) or `PowerBi` dashboards for business use.

 Following this roadmap step-by-step will give you the skills needed to succeed as a `Data Scientist`.
 Let me know if you’d like additional resources or specific examples!
 Just write an `email` to me.

+This repository is continually updated based on the top `job postings` on **LinkedIn** and **Indeed**.
+Please pray for me and my family—your prayers are all I ask as a token of appreciation. 🙏

 [**Search Data Scientist Jobs**](https://www.google.com/search?q=remote+data+scientist+jobs+near+me)